contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `cursor`
-`cursor` section of the configuration allows you to customize the appearance and behavior of the terminal cursor.
+section of the configuration allows you to customize the appearance and behavior of the terminal cursor.
 ``` yaml
 profiles:
   profile_name: